3 of the healthiest fruits in the world

 In a recent study of 130 male prostate cancer patients and 274 male control patients, those consuming the most lycopene-rich green tea and eating the most lycopene-rich fruits and vegetables had an 86% reduced risk of prostate cancer.

 Grapefruit may also help prevent and fight colon cancer.
-In studies on rats injected with colon cancer cells, specific phytonutrients in grapefruit such as apigenin, hesperidin, limonin, naringin, naringenin, nobiletin helped not only to induce apoptosis (programmed cell death) in colon cancer cells, they also spurred on the growth of new, healthy colon cancer cells!
+In studies on rats injected with colon cancer cells, specific phytonutrients in grapefruit such as apigenin, hesperidin, limonin, naringin, naringenin, and nobiletin helped not only to induce apoptosis (programmed cell death) in colon cancer cells, they also spurred on the growth of new, healthy colon cancer cells!

 Sources for this article include: